 Our conscious selves equal our thoughts and our thoughts are only illusory.
 However, rip the ribbons and paper from the present and by the time you think you’ve understood something fully, it’s already in the past.
 I meditate in the here and now, in this moment.
 I meditate to receive the world I’m in without judgement or labels or any expectations.
 I believe any person will do what they will regardless of what we choose to believe they think or feel, and I cannot know what anyone else feels but myself about a situation means.

 Or, in other words – if life’s difficulties are only our thoughts and my thoughts aren’t “me,” but very much a construction of my consciousness – then why does it hurt so deeply to my core!?!
 Riddle me that, Joker!

 One singular sensation!

 Please make no mistake, I believe in a singular One-ness, connecting all things that ever were to all things in forevermore.
-Perhaps not With an organized religion’s version of God for me to adhere to and for which I do not begrudge anyone’s spirituality.
+Perhaps not inclusive of an organized religion’s version of God for me to adhere to, and for which I do not begrudge anyone’s spirituality.
 (I do take issue with those who feel the need to commit acts of violence in the name of their god(s).)